NVIDIA/spark-rapids/docs/additional-functionality/qualification-profiling-tools.md

 The information contains the Spark version, executor details, properties, etc. This runs on either CPU or GPU generated event logs.

-(The code is based on Apache Spark 3.1.1 source code, and tested using Spark 3.0.x and 3.1.1 event logs)

 This document covers below topics:

 * [Prerequisites](#Prerequisites)